-Source: https://universalis.com/ europe.england.eastanglia/20230830/today.htm
+Source: https://universalis.com/ europe.england.eastanglia/20240830/today.htm

-Thursday 31st August is the Feast of St. Aidan, Bishop, and Saints of Lindisfarne
+Saturday 31st August is St. Aidan, Bishop, and Saints of Lindisfarne

 From Universalis:

 St Aidan (- 651)

 Aidan, a native of Ireland, was a monk on Iona.
 When the Christian King Oswald returned from exile on Iona to his kingdom of Northumbria, he invited the monks of Iona to provide missionaries to instruct his people in Christianity.
 After initial difficulties, Aidan was consecrated bishop and sent with a group of Irish monks to begin this task.